-- The entire montage of Jim's growth and the development of his friendship with Long John Silver, inter cut with flashbacks of his father abandoning him to show Silver as his father figure.
+- The entire montage of Jim's growth and the development of his relationship with Silver, intercut with flashbacks of his father abandoning him to show Silver as his father figure.
 Also set to the lovely I'm Still Here by John Rzeznik.

 - "Now you listen to me, James Hawkins.
 You've got the makings of greatness in ya, but ya gotta take the helm and chart your own course.
 Stick to it, no matter the squalls!
 And when the time comes, you get the chance to really test the cut of your sails, and show what you're made of! ...Well, I hope I'm there, catchin' some of the light comin' off ya that day..."

 - And he was.
 (In a Be Careful What You Wish For kind of way.)